INFORMSJoC/2024.0551/README.md

 ## Building

 Follow the intructions in the [src](src) directory to install the software as a python package.
-If you only want to run the script you can instead run
+If you only want to execute the [script](scripts) you can instead run
 ```bash
 pip install scripts/requirements.txt
 ```